 Yield: Varies depending on pot size; these ingredients are sufficient for 1 gallon of broth

-5–7 pounds fish carcasses or heads from large non-oily fish such as halibut, cod, sole, rockfish, turbot, or tilapia (see Notes)
+- 5–7 pounds fish carcasses or heads from large non-oily fish such as halibut, cod, sole, rockfish, turbot, or tilapia (Non-oily fish is necessary because the fish oils in fatty fish such as salmon become rancid in cooking).

 Wash the fish and cut off the gills if present.